 You are expected to be actively involved in your education.
 This includes being alert in class and participating in class discussion.
 A good attitude on your part makes the class much more enjoyable.
 It is expected that you refrain from any activities that could be distracting to your classmates or to me.
 This includes talking, texting, sleeping, being tardy, etc..
 Electronic devices such as computers and phones should be turned off and put away in class.
 Children or friends not enrolled in the class may not accompany you to class.
 Students caught cheating may be given an F in the course and reported to the Dean of Students.
-Any contact with your phone, smart watch, ipad, computer etc during an exam, even to check the time, will constitute cheating.
-You are required to carry your PCC student ID at all times.
+During exams, your phones must not be anywhere in sight.
+If I even SEE them, you get an F. You are required to carry your PCC student ID at all times.
 I may request to check it at any time.